eric-nichols-nyc/trello-gpt3/README.md

 - MongoDB
 - Next JS Authentication system
 - Create a list, update list title, and delete a list.
+- Drag and Drop between lists and columns
 - Create a card, update card title and description, and delete a card.
 - Vercel Deployment